dtai-kg/R2RML2Datalog-Tests/README.md

 - ✅ **`Datalog_rules.rs`**: The Datalog program generated from the R2RML mapping document in Soufflé syntax.
 - ✅ **`triples.csv`** and **`quadruples.csv`**: The RDF triples and named graph quads produced after executing the Soufflé program.

-# R2RML2Datalog Universal Datalog Program
+## R2RML2Datalog Universal Datalog Program

-In addition, this repository includes a **universal Datalog program that acts as an R2RML interpreter**.
+In addition, this repository includes a **universal Datalog program that acts as an R2RML interpreter** descirbed in [3].

 Users are only required to provide: